(Updated October 10, 2019)

 It is no secret that IT service outages and disruptions can cost companies anywhere from thousands up to millions of dollars per incident – plus significant damage to company reputation and customer satisfaction.
-In the most high profile cases, such as recent IT outages at Delta and Southwest Airlines, the costs can soar to over $150 million per incident (Delta Cancels 280 Flights Due to IT Outage).
-Quite suddenly, IT infrastructure performance can become a CEO level issue (Unions Want Southwest CEO Removed After IT Outage).
+In the most high profile cases, such as recent IT outages at some major US airlines, the costs can soar to over $150 million per incident (Major US airlines hit with systemwide outages).

 While those kinds of major incidents make the headlines, there are thousands of lesser known, but still just as disruptive to business, service level disruptions and outages happening daily in just about every sizeable enterprise.

-The costs of these often daily occurring incidents, like an unexpected slowdown in response time of a key business application during prime shift, can have a significant cumulative financial impact that may not be readily visible in the company’s accounting system.
+The costs of these often daily occurring incidents, like an unexpected slowdown in response time of a key business application during prime shift (or during Black Friday), can have a significant cumulative financial impact that may not be readily visible in the company’s accounting system.

 ISO defines an ‘incident’ as: “an unplanned interruption to a service, a reduction in the quality of a service or an event that has not yet impacted the service to the customer.”